Birthday Party Alternatives for Preschoolers

 Special Treat with Candles and the Happy Birthday Song

-My 4 year old also requested I sing the birthday song to him earlier in the day as well, so I love that the simple act of singing someone a song can make them feel loved and special.
+My 4-year-old also requested I sing the birthday song to him earlier in the day as well, so I love that the simple act of singing someone a song can make them feel loved and special.

 Bedtime Routine with Extra Snuggles and I Love Yous

-Our regular bedtime routine includes jammies, brushing teeth, a book and then a story.
+Our regular bedtime routine includes jammies, brushing teeth, a book, and then a story.
 So we did all that and then showered him with extra snuggles.

 Planning Next Year’s Birthday Party

-Next year, I want to continue with the theme of simple is best, but also adapt my son’s birthday celebration to how he is developing socially.
 If he has established some good little friendships, I want him to have fun celebrating with his buddies.
 If he still isn’t quite there yet, we will continue our small family celebrations.

 I think birthdays are a great way to help our kids recognize their importance and have fun.
-So celebrating in a way that honors where they are at developmentally is important.
+So celebrating in a way that honors where they are developmentally is important.

 And while I don’t want to be an overbearing mama who coddles her child, I am certainly going to do what I can to make my children’s birthdays memorable and full of joy and love!